 Advanced Oxidation Systems

 Another fancy term, advanced oxidation systems use the power of the sun or ultraviolet light to disinfect pools.
 A solution is released into the pool that reacts with sunlight to produce free radicals that kill the bacteria.
-Unlike saltwater, this solution doesn’t produce its own chlorine, which can make it a slightly healthier option, too.
-An oxidation system for a home pool can cost $700-$1,900, depending on where you live.
+Unlike saltwater, this solution doesn’t produce its own chlorine, which can make it a slightly safer option, too.

 “If there are some hiccups in logistics when switching to a new chlorine type or alternative method, try to be mindful that nearly 10 million other people are looking at these options as well,” Stankowitz said.
 “If you are considering adding a new pool, don’t let the shortage be a deterrent.
 The builder will install one of these alternative systems from the start, and you’ll have a better pool because of it.”